 Use a leather or suede brush, depending on your shoe, to gently wipe away excess dirt and dust.
 Brush in the same direction, especially if they’re suede, while being careful not to scratch or scar the leather, and use a brush with soft bristles.
 It’s also important to brush debris from your shoes after every use, not just before you put them on.

-You can also clean suede shoes by sprinkling cornmeal on their surfaces and then massaging it into the leather with a circular motion.
+You also can clean suede shoes by sprinkling cornmeal on their surfaces and then massaging it into the leather with a circular motion.

 2. Polishing your boat shoes